NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/myself.md

 ask my-turtle [ forward 2]
 ```
 would set the variable `my-turtle` to be the newly created turtle.
 It is rarely used, because  `[color] of self` is equivalent to just saying `color`.

+In the model below, we use `myself` to make the people only enter the house that is their same color, by `if color = [ color ] of myself [ stay home ]`